jtruong2/rails_engine/README.md

 # Rails Engine

-A Turing MOD 3 project on building a sales engine API using Rails, Active Record, and Postgresql.
+A Turing Module 3 project on building a sales engine API using Rails, Active Record, and Postgresql.

 ## Installing / Getting started